After studying this chapter, you will be able to:

 - Identify the contributions of the endocrine system to homeostasis

-- Discuss the chemical composition of hormones and the mechanisms of hormone action
+- Discuss the mechanisms of hormone action

 - Discuss the hormonal regulation of the reproductive system